Spaces are also considered as a character inside a string, and sometimes unnecessary spaces in the string cause wrong results.

 if 'Alex' == 'Alex ': print ("Hello Alex!") else: print ("Not found")

-The output of the above program will be 'not found', and this way additional spaces may lead to wrong results.
+The output of the above program will be 'not found', and this way, additional spaces may lead to wrong results.
 Therefore, such blank spaces should be removed from the string before being used.
 This is possible by using rstrip(), lstrip() and strip() methods in Python.
-These three functions do the same thing, but there is a slight difference in these three functions.
+These three functions do the same thing, but there is a slight difference between these three functions.